 A total of 4,000 planes were produced at the Riverdale factory in 1946 alone.

 ERCO's marketing campaigns included the displays of its aircraft inside Macy's & other department stores.

-An undated photo of an unidentified pilot in an Ercoupe next to the Riverdale factory.
+A circa 1940s photo of an unidentified pilot in an Ercoupe next to the Riverdale factory.

 A 9/27/46 photo of 6 newly-built Ercoupes in front of the ERCO factory.